annu025/ProcessMining/README.md

 # ProcessMining
 This repository contains introductory information in the field of process mining.
+Process mining helps in the analysis of business processes based on event logs.

+# Softwares
+1. ProM
+2. Disco